 The Designing Better Services Property Theme included rationalising the Council's office accommodation requirements in Elgin.
 The completion of this project was reported to this Committee on 7 October 2014 (paragraph 10 of the Minute refers).
-Since then there have been reviews of office accommodation in Buckie, Forres and Keith.
+Since then there have been reviews of office accommodation in Buckie, Forres and Keith and this is ongoing as further occupation changes arise.
 The need for office accommodation is kept under regular review to meet changing requirements.
 The integration of health and social care has led to changed requirements in those areas which are currently under discussion.